Mihai-Eduard/brainfuck-interpreter-assembly/README.md

     This subroutine is used by the main function in main.s.

  - brainfuck.s:
-    This is where you should put your brainfuck implementation.
+    This is where we have our brainfuck implementation.
-    In it you should define a `brainfuck` subroutine that takes a single argument: a string holding the code to execute.
+    We have defined a `brainfuck` subroutine that takes a single argument: a string holding the code to execute.

  - Makefile: